jerickjoe111/launch-school/JS229/01_objects_and_inheritance.md

 [I will use the word _class_ to represent the prototype-based model of relationships among object despite the fact JavaScript has no "true" classes.
 I prefer to use this word, and not _type_, as the Launch School material does, to avoid the confusion with the concept that defines the _types_ of values in JavaScript (type as in strings, booleans, objects, etc.)]

 JavaScript does not have _classes_ in the classic sense: it uses a prototype-based model of inheritance to represent relationships between objects akin to true classes in other languages, like Ruby.
 This model is sometimes called _Prototypal Inheritance_.
 For example, if two objects have the same object prototype (in other words, inherit properties from the same prototype object), we could say that those objects are _instances_ of the same _class_.

 In turn, a prototype object can have its own prototype too.
 Most objects inherit ultimately from the basic `Object.prototype` object; for example, if we create a `Date` object, that newly created `Date` object will inherit from both the `Date.prototype` and the `Object.prototype` prototype objects.
 This creates a linked series of prototype objects called _the prototype chain_.
-This way, we can share behaviors among all instances of a _class_, delegating data and behaviors to the prototype, instead of having to define methods and properties in each object separately.
+This way, we can share behaviors among all instances of a _class_, delegating data and behaviors to the prototype, instead of having to define methods and properties in each object separately, and implement a system of object specialization and sub-specialization.

 ```js
 function NewObject() {};